nabeeltariqbhatti/Django-Rest-Quick-Start-Tutorial/README.md

     path('', include(router.urls)),
     path('api-auth/', include('rest_framework.urls', namespace='rest_framework'))
 ]
-Because we're using viewsets instead of views, we can automatically generate the URL conf for our API, by simply registering the viewsets with a router class.
+Because we're using viewsets instead of views, we can automatically generate the URL conf for our API, by simply registering the viewsets with a router class.<br/>

-Again, if we need more control over the API URLs we can simply drop down to using regular class-based views, and writing the URL conf explicitly.
+Again, if we need more control over the API URLs we can simply drop down to using regular class-based views, and writing the URL conf explicitly.<br/>

 Finally, we're including default login and logout views for use with the browsable API.
 That's optional, but useful if your API requires authentication and you want to use the browsable API.